CFPL-DT: As A London

-As CTV Two/CTV 2 London
+As CTV Two/CTV2 London

 On May 30, 2011, Bell Media announced that the A television stations, including CFPL, would be rebranded as CTV Two on August 29, 2011.
 On that date, CFPL rebranded from "A London" to "CTV Two London".
 At the same time, A News London became CTV News London, also the station began carrying programming (excluding newscasts for the time being) in a high definition format.

-On March 18, 2012, riots were started by students of Fanshawe College.
-A news van of CFPL-DT was set on fire.
+On March 18, 2012, riots were started by students of Fanshawe College when St. Patrick's Day parties got out of hand.
+A CFPL news van was set on fire.

 On June 27, 2016, it was announced that Bell Media filed a proposal with the CRTC to shut down CKNX-TV, which is among 40 of its television transmitters (all rebroadcasters of other stations) slated for closure, due to maintenance costs, high cable and satellite viewership, and no generation of revenue.

-This was part of Bell's regular periodic license renewal process, which began on February 11, 2016.
+This was part of Bell's regular periodic licence renewal process, which began on February 11, 2016.
 Bell Media's rationale for deleting these analog repeaters is below:

 "We are electing to delete these analog transmitters from the main licence with which they are associated.
 These analog transmitters generate no incremental revenue, attract little to no viewership given the growth of BDU or DTH subscriptions and are costly to maintain, repair or replace.
 In addition, none of the highlighted transmitters offer any programming that differs from the main channels.
 The Commission has determined that broadcasters may elect to shut down transmitters but will lose certain regulatory privileges (distribution on the basic service, the ability to request simultaneous substitution) as noted in Broadcasting Regulatory Policy CRTC 2015–24, Over-the-air transmission of television signals and local programming.
 We are fully aware of the loss of these regulatory privileges as a result of any transmitter shutdown."

-At the same time, Bell Media applied to convert the licenses of CTV 2 Atlantic (formerly ASN) and CTV 2 Alberta (formerly ACCESS) from satellite-to-cable undertakings into television stations without transmitters (similar to cable-only network affiliates in the United States), and to reduce the level of educational content on CTV2 Alberta.
+At the same time, Bell Media applied to convert the licences of CTV2 Atlantic (formerly ASN) and CTV2 Alberta (formerly ACCESS) from satellite-to-cable undertakings into television stations without transmitters (similar to cable-only network affiliates in the United States), and to reduce the level of educational content on CTV2 Alberta.